CDWilliamsQA/Postman_Collections/README.md

 - Basic test scripts
 - Collections for regression or smoke testing
 - Advanced Postman Test Learning Documentation
+- This repositry demonstrates CI Setup for Postman API Collections using GitHub Actions
+- Environment and collection files are placeholder templates to show pipeline execution
+- Can intergrate with live endpoints for regression, smoke or contract testing

 ## 🧰 Tools & Setup
 - **Tool:** Postman